Quail Overview

 Appearance

 Quails are small, plump birds with rounded bodies.
 They typically have brown or mottled feathers that help them blend into their surroundings.
-Their heads are adorned with a distinctive plume or crest, and they have short, stout beaks.
+Quail head is adorned with a distinctive plume or crest, and they have short, stout beaks.

 Quails are known for their delicate, intricate patterns of markings on their plumage.
 These birds have sturdy legs that are adapted for ground-dwelling and scratching for food.